 - The most important level 1 topics – FSA and QM – are scheduled upfront to ensure they are thoroughly studied.
 Moreover, we propose that you study Ethics either at the beginning or at the end of your prep.
 Remember about the ethics adjustment and recall that you'll be tested on Ethics at each level of your CFA exam so you need to know it well!

-- The shortest topics – i.e. Derivatives and Alternatives – are scheduled more into the end.
+- The shortest topics – i.e. Derivatives and Alternatives – are scheduled more to the end.
 You can study them over a week if need be.
 Plus, DER should be easier to take in after you get familiar with the concept of options in FI.

 - Economics is scheduled next to last because if you're really needy for time that's the topic you can skim through (especially if you have some previous educational background in this area).